 - Jan 19 – Happy Hour at The Front Page in Ballston

 - Feb 9 – Lunch Meeting at the WGCC: Tony Brock – “Managing Information for Effective Decision-Making”

-- Mar 9 – Lunch Meeting at the WGCC: Linda Billings, Consultant to NASA's Astrobiology Program and Planetary Defense Coordination Office, National Institute of Aerospace on “Travel to Mars”
+- Mar 9 – Lunch Meeting at the WGCC: Linda Billings, Consultant to NASA's Astrobiology Program and Planetary Defense Coordination Office, National Institute of Aerospace, on “Travel to Mars”

 Arlington Rotary Club Warms Children’s Hearts with Winter Coats